 Furthermore, competition keeps these systems at rough parity for a host of features.
 Think about it this way: if Toyota makes passenger-side airbags or antilock brakes standard in all its models, it would be hard for Honda not to do the same.
 The company would be at a competitive disadvantage if it didn’t try to keep up.
 That doesn’t mean that Toyota will never come out with something that the other car makers don’t have, but it does mean that whatever new feature they come out with as a competitive edge is perpetually in danger of being swallowed by the definition of the product category itself.
 There was a time when air conditioning in a car was a luxury.
 Now you’d be hard-pressed (at least in the U.S.) to find a car without it.
 In the LMS world, think of things like course wikis and test question randomization as the equivalents of air conditioners and FM radios in cars.
 To sum up, all of these systems are going to share a healthy subset of their features, and that subset has been empirically demonstrated to be more than enough for running a robust distance learning program.

 Where the car analogy breaks down is in market segmentation.
 In the car market, you have economy cars that are obviously different in their feature sets than luxury cars.
 While Mercedes is going to try to compete with BMW on features, KIA is mostly not.
-You can expect a luxury-class car to have certain amenities—cruise control, heated seats, high-end stereo systems, etc.—that economy-class cars don’t have.
+You can expect a luxury-class car to have certain amenities—cruise control, heated seats, high-end stereo systems, etc.—that economy-class cars don’t have, that’s why is important you always know all about obd2 scanner tools so you can always check up your car.
 In the LMS market, there is no clear market segmentation, and cost is not necessarily a good indicator of relative feature-richness (or quality).
 While these products do have some substantial differences from each other, they can’t be generalized into groups of the better/worse or the feature-rich/feature-impoverished.
 Rather, the differences between the products are idiosyncratic.

 This brings me to the bad.